vara11/mbd-bidw/Session 04/README.md

 ## Session 4

-The topic of this session is **Data Modelling**.
+The topic of this session is **Data Modelling** (in particular, data warehouse modelling).
 This repository includes the content discussed in class:

   - Datasets
   - Videos

+## Main Concepts

+  - Data Warehouse design and implementation

 ## How to use this content